openharmony/docs/en/application-dev/reference/apis/js-apis-display.md

 getDefaultDisplay(): Promise&lt;Display&gt;

 Obtains the default display object.
+This API uses a promise to return the result.

 **System capability**: SystemCapability.WindowManager.WindowManager.Core